andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 ## Testing Procedures
 The testing process involves entering an input string that fits within the memory space determined by each string.
 Breakpoints are set to indicate the beginning of each task and the code is simulated quickly, ensuring that the simulated output is the same as the theoretical output.
 Single steps would also be used to make sure that the code is functioning properly as planned.
 To ensure that the code is consistently working with different inputs and not reliant on the one input string, the code would be simulated with a different string input - especially including **special characters** like punctuation.
 The debugging should be done based on a function by task by task basis.
-So task one would be debugged until it is consistenty working for a variety of different outputs and this continues for the other tasks.
+So task one would be debugged until it is consistently working for a variety of different outputs and this continues for the other tasks.

+Testing cases for exercise 1 could include the following:

+1. For the common usage (output string length equals to input string length.
+Both equals to 16.):
+   1. Set input string to "thIS is a string" for cases that only contains uppercase & lowercase letters.
+   2. Set input string to "thIS i. a s. ing"  for cases that contains uppercase & lowercase letters + multiple full stop.
+   3. Set input string to "	 !"#$%&'(*+,-./" for special characters test 1.
+   4. Set input string to ":;<=>?@[\^]_~   " for special characters test 2.
+2. For edge cases:
+   1. Set input string to "thIS ! .a str. g"  for cases that contains uppercase & lowercase letters + multiple full stop + **no space after full stop** + **special characters **
+   2. Use the same input string, and set the length of output string to 10, for cases that have an input string longer than the allocated memory for one output string.
+   3. Use the same input string, and set the length of output string to 20, for cases that allocate excess memory in the output string.
+   4. Delete the hard-code null character and run the program. **Warning for infinite loop in this test case.**

 # Exercise 2 Digital Input/Output